56pinetree/wayland-crosshair-system-tray-and-other-stuff/README.md

 ./crosshair x, x, x, 0.0, 0.6, 0.9
 ```

+Close it by clicking the icon in the system tray.

-Kill it with:
+Or kill it with:

 ```bash
 pkill crosshair
 ```
-Or click the entry on the system tray and quit.

-Setting the system tray icon:
+## Setting the system tray icon
-The icon must be named "crosshair-icon.png" and placed alongside the binary for it to show.
+Make an icon named "crosshair-icon.png" and place it next to the binary

 ## Why not a Python/Electron/etc. script?